Ivane212/Walk-With-Tyson/README.md

 ## Website Structure

-Walk With Tyson Website consists four pages: [Home](index.html) is the main laoding page, [Tysons Life](tysons-life.html), [Images](images.html), [Walkies](Walkies.html) and a Thank You message that pops up when a user sign up for walks.
-All pages are all accessible from navigation bar.
-The header is clickable and will return the user to home page if used.
+Walk With Tyson consists of four pages: [Home](index.html) is the main laoding page, [Tysons Life](tysons-life.html), [Images](images.html), [Walkies](Walkies.html) and a Thank You message that pops up when a user sign up for walks.
+All the four pages are all accessible from navigation bar except for the secret Thank You page.
+The header is responsive and will return the user to home page when used.
 Links to social media are placed at the footer of every page.

 [Back to top](<#content>)
 ## Interactive Links